-Observe Grizzly bears and other wildlife in their natural element
+Observe Grizzly bears and other wildlife in their natural habitat

-The Lake Louise Summer Gondola is famous for being one of the best places in the Canadian Rockies to safely view Grizzly bears, Black bears and many other amazing wildlife species.
+The Lake Louise Summer Gondola is famous for being one of the best places in the Canadian Rockies to safely view grizzly bears, black bears, lynx, moose, mountain goats, elk, and deer along with many other fascinating species of wildlife.

 WILDLIFE VIEWING TIPS

-- Visit early or Late: Many wildlife species are more active during the cooler hours of the day, first thing in the morning or in the late afternoon or evening.
+- Visit earlier or later: Many wildlife species are more active during the cooler hours of the day, first thing in the morning or in the late afternoon or evening.

 - Keep looking: Don’t just look straight under the gondola but keep a lookout in every direction, looking up and down the slopes.